 Spanish Property Ownership and Market History

 how to live in spainA significant majority of the Spanish adult population enjoys homeownership.
-According to the most recent figures from Statista, 76 percent of Spanish residents own property in Spanish compared to 66 percent in the United States.
+According to the most recent figures from Statista, 76 percent of Spanish residents own property compared to 66 percent in the United States.
 However, it’s worth noting that homeownership includes individuals living in homes owned by their families.

-The culture of homeownership has created a steady appreciation of Spanish property prices.
+The culture of homeownership has created a steady appreciation of property prices.
 Still, the 2008 financial crisis rocked the Spanish economy, leading to a sharp decline in property values and leaving many homeowners with depreciated assets and economic challenges.

 The Spanish property market has since rebounded, although it’s yet to reach pre-global financial crisis levels, meaning foreign buyers have opportunities to invest in one of the best places to buy property in Europe at affordable prices.